jasonht233/rcos-status-updates/fall_2018/README.md

-There is a folder called mystudy which record what I have learned and what I have practiced during this semester.
+There is a file called collegiate-store-study(outside the rcos-status-updates) which record what I have learned and what I have practiced during this semester.
 There are several codes and notes for what I have learned It is most about the php but for the new learner and not so